 Your coverage will vary depending on the type of your scooter as well as its engine capacity.

 - Moped.
-Mopeds have engines smaller than 50cc, generally falling in the lower end of the purchase price and insurance cost spectrum.
+Mopeds have engines smaller than 50cc, and the lower the power, the cheaper your insurance rates.

-- Vintage and antique.
-If your classic bike is 25 years or older, you can add on agreed value coverage to protect you from a total loss.
+- Vintage or antique.
+If your classic bike is at least 25 years old, consider agreed value coverage to protect you from a total loss.

 - Trike.
 These three-wheeled scooters are usually included in standard scooter policies.

 When you buy your policy, make sure you fully understand your coverage exclusions to avoid unexpected fees or voiding your policy.

 For example, if a theft happens at your house and the scooter isn’t in the garage, you might not be covered or you might void your garage discount.